rlugojr/linkurious-enterprise-manual/administrate/data-disclosure.md

 ## Data disclosure

 By default, Linkurious discloses all the properties of nodes and edges.
-We may prevent specific nodes or relationship properties to be accessed by Linkurious.
-Undisclosed data properties cannot be reached by Linkurious users nor be indexed by the search engine.
+If you want you can adjust this setting to "undisclose" certain properties.
+These properties will then no longer be viewable or searchable by Linkurious users.

 ### Edit disclosed properties